 On April 27, 2015 a decision was received from the BC Court of Appeal which upheld the decision of the trial judge and dismissed the appeal in its entirety.

-The Company has been successful in recovering legal and other costs related to the action in the amount of \$621,712.
-Teuton has agreed to pay the Company additional special costs of approximately \$118,000 by August 31, 2015.
+The Company has been successful in recovering legal and other costs related to the action in the approximate amount of \$740,000.